pcampeti/SGWBProbe/README.md

 ```
 and used in your own Python code.

 The folder `files/Responses/` contains the response function as a function of frequency in `.npy` format for the laser interferometers computed as described in Appendix A of the paper.
-Their content can be easily unpacked through a simple script, e.g for the LISA experiment
+Their content can be easily unpacked through a simple script, e.g. for the LISA experiment
 ```python
 Resp_LISA = np.load(op.join(op.dirname(__file__),'files/Responses/Resp_LISA.npy'))
 freq_LISA = np.load(op.join(op.dirname(__file__),'files/Responses/f_R_LISA.npy'))